spiir/aiia-sample/README.md

 ### Basic Flow to go through:

 1. Open the app, you'll be presented with minimal welcome page
-2. Press `Login via Viia`, this will open a webview with Viia web app inside
+2. Press `Login via Aiia`, this will open a webview with Aiia web app inside
-3. Go through Viia flow
+3. Go through Aiia flow
-4. When finished you'll be navigated to Accounts page, where you can see a list of accounts you just consented in the Viia flow
+4. When finished you'll be navigated to Accounts page, where you can see a list of accounts you just consented in the Aiia flow
-5. Click on one of the accounts and you'll be navigated to transaction page with a list of transactions within the account (if transaction page is empty, that's fine, we fetch transaction data asynchronously so it's not always there at the beginning, but we notify clients when that's done via webhook https://api.getviia.com/docs/index.html#section/Webhooks )
+5. Click on one of the accounts and you'll be navigated to transaction page with a list of transactions within the account (if transaction page is empty, that's fine, we fetch transaction data asynchronously so it's not always there at the beginning, but we notify clients when that's done via webhook https://api.aiia.eu/docs/index.html#section/Webhooks )

 ## License